cloudquery/cloudquery/plugins/source/aws/CONTRIBUTING.md

 ### Run Code Generation

-With the recipe file added and some resources defined, you are ready to run codegen.
-Inside the [codegen](codegen) directory, run:
+With the recipe file added and some resources defined, you are ready to run `codegen`.
+Inside the [`codegen`](codegen) directory, run:

 ```shell
 go run main.go